freediving in camiguin

 freediving in camiguin island

-Underwater, Mantigue is full of surprises.
+The underwater environment in Mantigue Island is full of surprises.
 The first time I dove here, I saw a huge turtle swimming gracefully right in front of me—I honestly froze for a few seconds in awe.

 The reef is also home to giant clams, schools of jacks, and a wide variety of marine life that makes every dive exciting.
 It’s the kind of place where you can spend hours just exploring and still feel like you haven’t seen enough.